JohannesDeml/Unity-Net-Core-Networking-Sockets/README.md

 ## TODO

-* Split messages correctly for TCP
+* Split messages back into the sent chunks
 * Support Websockets
+* SSL repeating messages results in reconnections
+* Repeating Asnyc sending results in some packages not being sent